-For the fiscal year ended December 31, 2021, the annual base salary for Dr. Porter was \$560,000, the annual base salary for Dr. Turner was \$450,000 and the annual base salary for Dr. Miller was \$400,000.
+For the fiscal year ended December 31, 2022, the annual base salary for Dr. Porter was \$579,600, the annual base salary for Dr. Turner was \$462,300, and the annual base salary for Ms. Balcom was \$423,400.

 Annual bonus.
-For the fiscal year ended December 31, 2021, each of the named executive officers was eligible to earn an annual cash bonus based on the achievement of certain corporate performance milestones.
+Our board of directors may, in its discretion, award bonuses to our named executive officers from time to time.
+These bonuses are typically awarded based on annual targets established by our board of directors and tied to specified corporate goals.
+For the fiscal year ended December 31, 2022, each of the named executive officers was eligible to earn an annual cash bonus based on the achievement of certain corporate performance milestones.
 The target annual bonus for each of Drs.
-Porter, Turner and Miller for the fiscal year ended December 31, 2021, was equal to 55%, 40% and 40%, respectively, of the executive's respective annual base salary.
+Porter and Turner and Ms. Balcom for the fiscal year ended December 31, 2022, was equal to 55%, 40% and 40%, respectively, of the executive's respective annual base salary.

 Each of our named executive officer's cash bonus is determined by reference to the achievement of predetermined corporate performance goals related to our research and development programs and corporate development.
-Following review and determinations of corporate performance for 2021, our board of directors determined that the corporate performance goals were achieved at 115% of target.
+Following review and determinations of corporate performance for 2022, our board of directors determined that the corporate performance goals were achieved at 125% of target.

-With respect to 2021, our board of directors awarded a bonus of \$354,200 to Dr. Porter, a bonus of \$161,630 to Dr. Turner and a bonus of \$184,000 to Dr. Miller.
-Please see "-Employment Arrangements with Our Named Executive Officers-Offer Letters" below for additional information.
+With respect to 2022, our board of directors awarded a bonus of \$398,475 to Dr. Porter, a bonus of \$231,150 to Dr. Turner and a bonus of \$211,700 to Ms. Balcom.
+Please see "-Employment Arrangements with Our Named Executive Officers-Employment Agreements" below for additional information.

 Equity incentives.
 Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers, or any formal equity ownership guidelines applicable to them, we believe that equity grants provide our executive officers with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executive officers and our stockholders.
-In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period and that equity grants with performance-based vesting help to align incentives for our executive officers with our key performance objectives.
+In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period.
 Accordingly, our board of directors periodically reviews the equity incentive compensation of our executive officers, including our named executive officers, and from time to time may grant equity incentive awards to them in the form of stock options, restricted stock or restricted stock units.
 Prior to our IPO, our executive officers were eligible to participate in our 2017 Stock Option and Grant Plan (the 2017 Plan).
 Since our IPO, our employees and executive officers have been eligible to receive stock options and other equity awards pursuant to our 2021 Plan.

 We have used stock options to compensate our executive officers in the form of initial grants in connection with the commencement of employment.
 Awards of stock options and restricted stock to our executive officers have been made by our board of directors.
-The stock options and restricted stock awards that we have granted to our executive officers are typically subject to time-based vesting, generally over three years following the vesting commencement date.
+The stock options and restricted stock awards that we have granted to our executive officers are typically subject to time-based vesting, generally over four years following the vesting commencement date.
 Upon certain terminations of employment in connection with a change of control, vesting is fully accelerated.
 Prior to the exercise of a stock option, the holder has no rights as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.